Hyundai Genesis: Marketing

 The latest Genesis will be sold in Europe, priced at about €65,000 in Germany.

 The Genesis is sold in Latin America in Costa Rica, Dominican Republic, Colombia, Chile and Peru, offering versions with engines of 3.3 and 3.8 liters, and in Brazil only with the 3.8 liters engine.

-Australia was the first country in the region to get the Genesis sedan, arriving in November 2014.
+Australia was the first country in the Oceania region to get the Genesis sedan, arriving in November 2014.

 Coupe

 A rear wheel drive sports car from Hyundai, dubbed Hyundai Genesis Coupe and sharing the Genesis Sedan's platform and name, was unveiled at the 2008 New York International Auto Show.

 Awards

 The Genesis sedan has received numerous awards and recognitions.
 Among them: